Nazeeh21/wave-portal-svelte/README.md

 };
 ```
 We have our **Ethereum Environment** ready, so let's get our Smart Contract.
-Delete `Greeter.sol` under the `code/wave-portal-starter-boilerplate/contracts` folder in the root directory and create a new file namely `WavePortal.sol`.
-In this new file, paste the Smart contract from below.
+Delete `Greeter.sol` under the `code/wave-portal-starter-boilerplate/contracts` folder in the root directory and create a new file namely `WavePortal.sol`. `WavePortal.sol` is our Smart Contract for this project.
+In this new file, paste the Smart Contract from below.
+This contract will allow us to store *wave*, *reaction type*, *greeting message* and grants prizes to a random user.

 Your `WavePortal.sol` file should look like this.
 ```solidity